-Once the process for separation of siblings approval has been completed, 4Kids' Intake Specialist will work together with the Network Provider case manager, the family/agency and 4Kids Permanency staff to determine placement date/time and transportation arrangements.
+Once the process for separation of siblings approval has been completed, the 4Kids' Intake Specialist will work together with the Network Provider case manager, the family/agency, and 4Kids Permanency staff to determine a placement date/time along with transportation arrangements.
 The DFPS caseworker and/or 4Kids staff, Network Provider case manager, and caregiver must be present to receive the child at the time of placement.

-At the time of placement, the 4Kids Client Services Specialist will ensure that all required documents are completed and signed to include 4Kids Placement Authorization form, DFPS Placement Authorization (Form 2085FC), Medical Consenter {Form 2085B), Education Decision-Maker (Form 2085E), DFPS Placement Summary (Form 2279) and the Child Sexual History Report (Attachment A).
+At the time of placement, the 4Kids Client Services Specialist will ensure that all required documents are completed and signed.
+This can include, but is not limited to, the following:

+- 4Kids Placement Authorization form;

+- DFPS Placement Authorization (Form 2085FC);

+- Medical Consenter (Form 2085B);

+- Education Decision-Maker (Form 2085E);

+- DFPS Placement Summary (Form 2279) and,

+- Child Sexual History Report (Attachment A).

-4Kids will provide the Network Provider case manager with additional placement documents as soon as they are received to assist with the daily care of the child.
+4Kids will provide the Network Provider case manager with additional placement documents as soon as they are received to assist with the daily care of the child(ren).